 And then I remembered the viral fruit roll-up ice cream hack that has been taking over TikTok and Instagram.

-If you’ve been wondering whether this viral fruit roll-up with ice cream trick is actually worth making, I’m here to walk you through everything — what it is, how it works, step-by-step instructions, tips to make it perfect, and my honest thoughts.
+I know this dessert is worth making, but some of you out there might still be skeptical.
+So I'm going to show you how it works, step-by-step instructions, tips to make it perfect, and my honest thoughts.

 Spoiler: I made it twice in one night.